zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 .. note::

-   DTS also also has a native mechanism, ``/include/ "<filename>"``, for including other files, though it is less commonly used.
+   DTS also has a native mechanism, ``/include/ "<filename>"``, for including other files, though it is less commonly used.

 Each board has a base devicetree, stored in the board's directory in :file:`boards/` as :file:`<BOARD>.dts`.
 This base devicetree can be extended or